Gluesticks Blog

 Instructions

-• Combine baking soda, cornstarch, and citric acid in a bowl.
-Whisk to combine.
+• Combine baking soda, cornstarch, and citric acid in a mixing bowl.
+Set aside.

-• In another small bowl, combine coconut oil and your essential oil.
+• In another small bowl, combine melted coconut oil, essential oil, and 1 teaspoon of rubbing alcohol (or water).

-• Add to the dry ingredients and whisk to combine.
+• Slowly add the liquids to the dry ingredients, whisking to combine.

-• Fill both sides of your bath bomb mold with mixture and press together tightly.
-Let sit for about a minute.
-Tap mold with a spoon to loosen, then remove the mold one side at a time.
+• Fill both sides of your bath bomb mold with the mixture and press them together tightly.
+Let it sit for a few seconds.
+Gently tap the mold with a spoon to loosen it, then remove it one side at a time.

 Notes